 Field-hunting tip

-Look in hydrothermal gold deposits country — that is the host setting where novodneprite typically forms.
+Look in hydrothermal gold deposits country, the host setting where novodneprite typically forms.
 If you start seeing gold, altaite, galena in float, you are in the right ground.
 Field specimens usually show a granular aggregates, inclusions habit, so train your eye for that shape before scanning the outcrop.